 These lands, where teak or cocoa are not planted favor biological connectivity between neighboring farms and the small remnants of forest in the Bosawas buffer zone.
 The main rivers that cross them are the Prinzapolka River, the Ulí River, the Matis River and the Bonanza River.

 Within the protected areas, constant monitoring of biodiversity is carried out, thanks to which 860 species have been detected among flora and fauna.

 The FSC certification granted by the Forest Stewardship Council since 2013 that certifies forest plantations through compliance with ten principles:

 - Compliance with laws

 - High conservation values

 - Plantation planning and management in accordance with FSC Principles and Criteria.

-In the case of cocoa, the company has held the Rainforest Alliance seal since 2017, which certifies good practices in cocoa production through evaluation modules that assess environmental, social, administrative management and product traceability.
-This certificate rewards companies that are committed to the sustainable and responsible management of cocoa production in all its stages.
+In the case of cocoa, the company has had the Rainforest Alliance seal since 2017, which certifies good practices in cocoa production through the sustainable agriculture protocol that values environmental and social management, the administrative area and product traceability.
+This certification rewards companies that are committed to sustainable and responsible management of cocoa production at all stages.